 - A KILLER copy of Ramsey’s breakthrough live album from 1975, with both sides earning nearly Triple Plus (A++ to A+++) grades

-- If you want to know what jazz at an intimate nightclub would have sounded like in 1965, play this record – this is that sound
+- If you want to know what jazz at an intimate nightclub would have sounded like in 1965, play this record – this copy has that sound

 - AMG raves “…this is the moment where Lewis shined the brightest, the “in crowd” at the club was verbally into it, and the time for this music was right.”